apathetic-tools/vscode-file-header-lite/README.md

 Lightweight VS Code extension that adds a **single-line file header comment** with _filepath and optional role_ at the top of files.

-Useful when often copy and pasting files in chat.
+Useful when often copy and pasting files in chat to humans or AI.

 ## Features